 Image credit: @kvoicesg via Instagram

-The place has a whopping 19 rooms available for your booking, and tonnes of songs to choose from, which can be easily accessed via a QR code on your phone.
+The place has a whopping 19 rooms available for your booking, and tonnes of songs to choose from, which can be easily accessed via a QR code on your phone, with a charging plug available in case you’re low on battery.
 Otherwise, you can also search on YouTube if the songs you want are not available in the system.

 Image credit: @candykbar via Instagram